theacodes/blog.thea.codes/srcs/nordvpn-wireguard-namespaces/index.md

 Lately I've been working on improving my rag-tag [homelab] and I wanted to set up a [bittorrent] client on the homelab server.
 Most modern clients have web UIs so getting it running relatively easy, however, you **really** want use a privacy-focused [VPN] while seeding or downloading torrents.
 That makes things a little more complicated.

 In my case, I wanted to be able to run [Transmission] on my homelab server and have it use [NordVPN] to talk to the outside world.
 In typical usage, you'd set up the VPN client and _all_ your outbound internet traffic would go through the VPN.
-In my case, I didn't want that- I wanted to Transmission to use the VPN.
+In my case, I didn't want that- I wanted Transmission to be the only app that uses the VPN.
 This is called [split tunneling][split-tunneling] and there's a lot of ways to do it.
 After a lot of research, trial and error, and lots of swearing I figured out a method that I feel works well for my use case.
-This post walks through how I set up and hopefully it'll help someone.
+This post walks through how I set everything up and hopefully it'll help someone.

 [homelab]: https://www.reddit.com/r/homelab/
 [bittorrent]: https://en.wikipedia.org/wiki/BitTorrent